 Obituary of Louise Bingham

 Louise S. Bingham, a longtime resident of Wayne and then Cedar Crest Village in Pompton Plains, NJ died peacefully just after midnight on December 28, 2017 at the age of 94.
-It is worth noting this coincided with the occasion of her 70th wedding anniversary.
+It is worth noting her passing coincided with the occasion of her 70th wedding anniversary.

 Born in Orange NJ, on Valentine’s Day, Feb 14, 1923 to Louise Edgar See and Edmund Thorp See, Louise grew up with two older brothers with whom she learned the value of a good conversation, fast joke and competitive spirit.
 At a time when female engagement in sports was uncommon, she skied, played tennis and was active on the basketball court.
 She summered at her beloved Camp Mudjekeewis on Kezar Lake in Lovell, ME where she also enjoyed archery, crew, horseback riding and mountain climbing.
 She graduated from Smith College with a BS in Mathematics in 1944, following an accelerated three-year program.
 She moved to DC and applied her considerable quantitative abilities toward furthering the war’s logistics efforts, moved to NYC to serve as an economist and editor for Dun's Review, and conducted research to help guide the Rockefellers in managing their assets.

 Louise earned her MA in Education from William Paterson College and fast-tracked to become a mathematics teacher in the public schools, first at the newly built George Washington JH and then Wayne Hills HS.
 She was active in the League of Women voters, serving as a fearless moderator of candidate debates and tirelessly championing voter turnout.
 Upon moving to Cedar Crest Village retirement community in Pompton Plains, she teamed up with the principal of the Pequannock Middle Schools to create an educational exchange program - the elders tutored in math, science and language arts and received technology training from the students.